Md-Raihan-Alam/sunnyside-agency-landing-page/README.md

 # sunnyside-agency-landing-page

---It is a first big project I took on myself after completing freecodecamp projects
+--It is a first big project I took onto myself after completing freecodecamp projects

---As it is lading page the main work was on html and css.
+--As it is landing page the main work was on html and css.
 JS us used but not much

 --The little difficult that I face was when animating menu option.
 I faced a few bugs while making it -- some bugs were like the text disappeared before  the animation finished